FEAR OF TAKING TESTS

 The Essays questions demand the most time.
 The average time per essay question is about 10 to 15 minutes per question.

-Do not change your answer unless you are convinced that you misread the question or that your first answer is incorrect.
-Be careful about second guessing.
-Second guessing is likely a false negative thought trying to find fault with you and not the answer.
-The greater your fear anxiety the more likely you will fall into this trap.
+Do not change your answer unless you are convinced that you misread the question, that you guessed, or that your first answer is incorrect.
+Avoid second-guessing as much as possible.
+Why?
+Because second-guessing is usually a false negative thought trying to find fault with you and not the answer.
+The greater your fear and anxiety, the more likely you will fall into this trap.

 Sometimes a question will have a negative modifier, such as no and not.
-If it is confusing, then remove the no or not and then answer the question.
+If it is confusing, remove the no or not and answer the question.
 Then reverse your final answer.
 Here is an example.

-Most ducks cannot walk before 1 month?
+Most ducks cannot walk before one month.

 If you can, eliminate the next likely wrong answer based on your understanding of the subject matter.
 Treat each multiple answer choice as a True or False question.
 Therefore, answer choices that contain strict qualifier words like always, never, all, must, etc., are likely false statements.
 This is illustrated by the sample question below:

 Question: Greenhouse Gases in the atmosphere are __________?

-(a) Always associated with weather;
+(a) Always associated with the weather;

 (b) Often associated with a warming ocean;